fkia413/CodeBusters/README.md

 #### Screens
 - [x] Include an image of the seating plan and decoration of a standard screen
-- [x] Include the same but also for deluxe screen
+- [x] Include the same but also for the deluxe screen

 #### Booking
 - [x] Part of overall site navigation